mccoyJosh/ClassInfo/SDEV140/M05/Day1/3_exceptions.md

 Now, without anything special, we can create *error-checking code", which is like an if-statement which checks for a variable being equal to 0 to avoid dividing by 0.

 This is fine and good, but this is not exception handling.
-When an error this occurs, it will create an exception.
+When an error like this occurs, it will create an exception.

 For problems that the program can identify, we can CATCH that exception and act according to it.